eako0508/DateTripper/README.md

 ## Thoughts
 - add saved destination to current build?
 - have 'save the date' add new item or combine with updated list?

+## issues
+- background for mobile app is chainging when more items are generated below
+- unable to login with mobile(iphone)
+- not getting error message on invalid username/password